nabaztag2018/pynab/CONTRIBUTING.md

 sudo ./venv/bin/python manage.py start_all
 ```

-Before committing your code, make sure the style is conforming by running
+Before committing your code, make sure the style is conforming by running pre-commit
-black.

 ```
-./venv/bin/black -l79 modified_file.py
+./venv/bin/pre-commit
 ```

 Once you are happy with the result, rebase and push it to a dedicated branch on